heyzua/oregon-summer-school/README.md

 This is a small environment for downloading all of the various lectures and course notes for the Oregon Summer School in Programming Languages.
 It covers the years 2012-2014.

 This uses a Docker container to best replicate the environment in which the tool seems to work.
-It assumes that you have Docker already installed on your machine.
+It assumes that you have Docker already installed on your machine and that you're working in a UNIX-like environment, that defines things like the environment variables `HOME`, `USER`, and the tool `id`.

 ## Usage